Thursday, 2 October 2025

 There were subtle gestures of experimentation: a series of asymmetrical tops with knotted drapes; fluid skirts anchored by internal panels; and garments revealing intricate construction when viewed from behind.

-Each look contained a controlled tension between precision and ease.
+Each look maintained a tension between precision and ease.
 Wang’s handling of proportion, narrow shoulders paired with lengthened hems, elongated tunics over wide trousers, reinforced the impression of movement extending beyond the body.

 Even the sharpest tailoring was tempered by imperfection, an aesthetic that aligns with the designer’s long-standing preference for the tactile and the timeworn